-Our modern and contemporary collection
+Modern and contemporary

-Our 19th century Australian art collection
+19th century Australian art

 Our collection of 19th century Australian art depicts a period in our history of wealth and nation-building, hard work and new beginnings.